Mdkamrulislam786/Mdkamrulislam786/README.md

 <br />
 <br />

 I'm **Kamrul Islam**, a **React JS** enthusiast and javascript developer 🚀 from Bangladesh.
 I'm very passionate about front-end dev.
 I love to learn and improve my skills every day.
 I have proven experience at bongobd.com, ostad.app, loop freight, and more.
-I have 3+ years of experience in web development.
+I have 4 years of experience in web development.
 Looking for new challenges and innovative team

   <img align="right" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />

-**Talking about Personal Stuffs:**
+**Talking about Personal Stuff:**

 - 👨🏽‍💻 I’m open to Frontend developer opportunities;
 - 🌱 I’m currently working as a frontend engineer with a well-known Startup in Dhaka, Bangladesh. ;